-According to the Corporation's registrar and transfer agent, 39,747,750 Common Shares were issued and outstanding on the Record Date.
+According to the Corporation's registrar and transfer agent, 41,786,400 Common Shares were issued and outstanding on the Record Date.
 Holders of outstanding Common Shares of record at the close of business on the Record Date are entitled to vote at the Meeting.

-The following table sets forth the names of each person who, to the knowledge of the directors and executive officers of the Corporation, beneficially owns, or controls or directs, directly or indirectly, voting securities carrying more than 10% of the voting rights attached to any class of voting securities of the Corporation, the approximate number of voting securities beneficially owned, directly or indirectly, or over which control or direction is exercised by each such person and the percentage of the class of outstanding voting securities of the Corporation represented by the number of voting securities so owned, controlled or directed.
+The following table sets forth the names of each person who, to the knowledge of the directors and executive officers of the Corporation, beneficially owns, or controls or directs, directly or indirectly, voting securities carrying more than 10% of the voting rights attached to any class of voting securities of the Corporation, the approximate number of voting securities beneficially owned, directly or indirectly, or over which control or direction is exercised by each such person and the percentage of the class of outstanding voting securities of the Corporation represented by the number of voting securities so owned, controlled or directed as at the Record Date.

-Name of Shareholder Class of Share Amount and Nature of Ownership % of Voting Shares Dr. Leslie Klein Common 15,099,156(1) 38.0%
+Name of Shareholder Class of Share Amount and Nature of Ownership % of Voting Shares Dr. Leslie Klein Common 15,849,156 (1) 37.9%